guden/guden/README.md

-<h1 align="center">Hi 👋, I'm IO.
+<h1 align="center">Hi 👋, This is IO.
 Guden</h1>
-<h5 align="left">I am a ML\DL & security researcher, platform engineer (SeIRE) with over ten years' experience working for large-scale software development, digital transformation, and consulting organisations in EMEA, MENA, and the US.
-Furthermore, I am an entrepreneur who enjoys building brands and products for the betterment of society. - In addition to developing startups, I also enjoy studying them.
+<h5 align="left">I am security researcher, platform, data, software and ML engineer with over 20 years of experience in the tech industry.
+I am passionate about using creative ways to make the internet a better place.

+I have a proven track record of success in developing and implementing security solutions that have helped organisations to protect their data and systems.
+I also worked on large-scale software development, digital transformation, marketing, and consulting for organisations in EMEA and the US.

+Worked on a wide range of security-related projects, including:

+Developed open-source software that has helped to reduce the cost of maintenance and support Conducting vulnerability analysis and penetration testing for organisations Developing security tools used by organisations around the world Publishing research papers
+Leading a team of engineers in developing and implementing security features for Google's cloud platform

+I am a skilled technologist with a deep understanding of security principles and practices I am also an effective communicator and have a proven ability to build relationships with stakeholders.

+Currently working on a new project to develop a security tool that will help to automate the detection and remediation of security vulnerabilities and looking for ways to use technology to improve the efficiency and effectiveness of humanitarian aid.
 <br> <br>
-I am an enthusiastic for improving the efficiency and performance of open source technologies by developing sustainable business models in the cloud environments..</h5>
+If you are interesting projects to work with, please feel free to contact me at io[at]guden.org..</h5>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=guden&label=Profile%20views&color=0e75b6&style=flat" alt="guden" /> </p>